miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 The following was a discussion with Claude 3.7 Sonnet in Cursor AI IDE with the Pipulate codebase put into chat context about turning the built-in local LLM into the MCP client that consumes MCP server services.
 I've moved "the vision thing" to the top, so the discussion is a bit out of order, but I think it's most interesting to see the architecture first.

+---

 ## Completing the MCP Vision for Pipulate

+> This travels right to the end of the discussion where we talk about
+> architecture and the overarching vision for the project once Claude really
+> "got it".
+Scroll to the bottom if you want implementation details.

 To fully align with the Model Context Protocol and maintain consistency with Pipulate's local-first philosophy: